AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

 > Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md).
 The scripts also provides a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-> :exclamation: This sample can make use of client certificates.
+> :exclamation: NOTE: This sample can make use of client certificates.
 You can use **AppCreationScripts** to register an Microsoft Entra ID application with certificates.
 For more information see, [Use client certificate for authentication in your Node.js web app instead of client secrets](https://review.learn.microsoft.com/entra/external-id/customers/how-to-web-app-node-use-certificate).

 </details>